Data Entry Guidelines

 A confirmation email will be sent when the account is established.

-Log in and account details can be changed via the home page by clicking the username, as shown below, after inital log in:
+Log in and account details can be changed via the home page by clicking the username, after inital log in:

 Should a study be entered?